 - For something light, fresh, and clean—ideal for the office and every day wear—we recommend Chanel CHANCE, if you’re looking for something lightly fruity and floral, Dolce & Gabbana Light Blue, for a fresh and clean scent, and Juliette Has a Gun, for something subtle yet unexpected (don’t let the name fool you, Sephora struggles to keep this fragrance in stock, so if you see it available definitely consider giving it a try).
 Jo Malone Wood Sage

-- For something a bit more substantial—perfect for a date night or special occasion—Flowerbomb by Viktor & Rolf and Chanel MADEMOISELLE are great options for Spring and Summer, while we are currently loving Jo Malone Wood Sage & Sea Salt and AERIN Hibiscus Palm as Oriental scents that are better for cooler weather.
+- For something a bit more substantial—perfect for a date night or special occasion—Flowerbomb by Viktor & Rolf and Chanel MADEMOISELLE are great options for Spring and Summer, while we are currently loving the best Jo Malone perfume - Jo Malone Wood Sage & Sea Salt and AERIN Hibiscus Palm as Oriental scents that are better for cooler weather.